The Majestic Monthly

 Ducks and geese in free-range flocks rarely die of old age; most only live a couple of years at best, which is a shame since their life expectancies are so much longer than this.

-Flocks should only be allowed free-range when they are chaperoned and are protected from any danger.
+Flocks should ONLY be allowed to free-range when they are directly chaperoned by a responsible adult and can be protected from any danger.
 At all other times, they should be protected in enclosures that keep out flying, climbing, and digging predators.

 Donnie the Duck